 Dreams come in all shapes and sizes.
 The dreams of children in foster care range from a simple gift card for a birthday, to summer camp, to transportation for a job, to rent so they won’t be homeless as they age out of child welfare.

 To learn more about our work in service to children and youth in Montgomery County, please click here.

 Board of Directors

-Ms. Shedlin is an attorney with over twenty five years of experience in the area of child abuse and neglect.
-Her work includes litigation, advocacy and training.
+Leslie Shedlin is an attorney with over twenty five years of experience in the area of child abuse and neglect.
+Ms. Shedlin’s work includes litigation, advocacy and training.

-Ms. Leshner is a psychologist and family therapist who served for over 25 years as the director of Montgomery County Child Welfare Services.
-She has a Masters degree in Psychology and has extensive experience working with children, youth and families.
+Agnes Leshner is a psychologist and family therapist who served for over 25 years as the director of Montgomery County Child Welfare Services.
+Ms. Leshner has a Masters degree in Psychology and has extensive experience working with children, youth and families.

-Ms. Cook is an independent research consultant focusing on social-services and early childhood education programs.
-She has earned Masters Degrees in social work and special education with emotionally disturbed children.
+Ronna Cook is an independent research consultant focusing on social-services and early childhood education programs.
+Ms. Cook has Masters Degrees in both social work and special education with emotionally disturbed children.

-Dr. Gardner has 18 years of experience doing health related research and 15 years in a management position at the Food and Drug Administration.
-She has a Ph.D in Medical Sociology.
+Susan Gardner has 18 years of experience doing health related research and 15 years in a management position at the Food and Drug Administration.
+Dr. Gardner has a Ph.D in Medical Sociology.